zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-## Detail Task GraphQL Day 1
+## Detail Task GraphQL Day 2
-Setup Apollo Server library.on your book purchasing API Setup GraphQL Schema for your book purchasing model
+Transform CRUD on book purchasing API to Query & Mutation of GraphQL